IMDEANetworksWNG/Mikrotik-researcher-tools/README.md

     sudo systemctl restart isc-dhcp-server
     ```
 7. Set your IP address to 192.168.88.2/24
-8. Reboot the Mikrotik device, you can do that through ssh with
+8. Reboot the MikroTik device, you can do that through ssh with
     ```bash
     /system reboot
     ```

+    **NOTE:** Alternatively if you skipped step 1, you can unplug the device, press the reset button next to the ethernet port with a pen and plug it again while maintaining the reset button.
+Keep the button pressed until you see the first BOOTP requests in WireShark.

 9. Wait for the process to finish (should take around 2 minutes), you can check with Wireshark
 10. You should be able to connect to the device on the IP 192.168.1.1 with user root and no password
 11. Stop the DHCP server and the TFTP server to make your sysadmin happy